gmusic-utils/gmusic.js/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via `npm run lint` and test via `npm test`.

 ### Testing
 Currently, we require a personal Google account exclusively for testing.
 We will be rating tracks, changing repeat settings, and need predictable track titles.
-We are using the following songs (first 3 tracks):
+We are using the following songs:

 > Credentials: musopen@mt2014.com / password